unlink2/octoforth/README.md

-# A rust sed implementation
+# A stream editor using a minimal lisp as a language